VCL3D/VolumetricCapture/README.md

 * Multi-sensor temporal alignment via the LAN-based [Precision Time Protocol](https://en.wikipedia.org/wiki/Precision_Time_Protocol) (PTP -- IEEE 1588-2002)
 * Multi-sensor spatial alignment (currently supporting only __4__ sensors via an adaptation of __\[[6](#Markerless)\]__)

+## Usage

-Please use the [Wiki](https://github.com/VCL3D/VolumetricCapture/wiki) on instructions on how to assemble and the use the Volumetric Capturing System
+Please use the [Wiki](https://github.com/VCL3D/VolumetricCapture/wiki) on instructions on how to assemble and the use the Volumetric Capture system.

+# Caveats
+We currently only ship binaries for the Windows platform, supporting Windows 10.

 # References